Nikolai Bryukhanov: Biography

 Bryukhanov was put in charge of the People's Commissariat of Supplies in December 1921.
 With the creation of the USSR in December 1922, Bryukhanov became the first head of the People's Commissariat of Supplies of the new federation on July 6, 1923.
 On May 14, 1924, the Commissariat was abolished and Bryukhanov was made deputy People's Commissar of Finance.
-When the head of the Commissariat, Grigory Sokolnikov, supported Grigory Zinoviev and Lev Kamenev in their unsuccessful opposition to the Soviet leader Joseph Stalin in late 1925, Stalin replaced Sokolnikov with the less influential and apolitical Bryukhanov on January 18, 1926.
+When the head of the Commissariat, Grigory Sokolnikov, supported Grigory Zinoviev and Lev Kamenev in their unsuccessful opposition to the Soviet leader Joseph Stalin in late 1925, Stalin replaced Sokolnikov with the apolitical and less influential Bryukhanov on January 18, 1926.
 At the 15th Party Congress in December 1927, Bryukhanov was elected candidate (non-voting) member of the Central Committee of the Soviet Communist Party, a position which he kept until the 17th Party Congress in January 1934.

-During 1930, the government ordered the printing of millions of paper rubles, to finance the rapid industrialisation of the soviet economy.
+During 1930, the government ordered the printing of millions of paper rubles to finance the rapid industrialisation of the Soviet economy.
 This created a situation in which peasant farmers and others with goods to sell insisted on being paid with coins rather than paper money.
 To meet a shortage, Bryukhanov recommended importing silver, as a short term measure, and switching to nickel.
 He was supported by the head of the State Bank, Georgy Pyatakov, but angered Stalin, who drew an obscene cartoon during a meeting of the Politburo on 5 April 1930, with the caption: "For all his sins, past and present, hang Bryukhanov by the balls.
 If the balls hold out, consider him acquitted by trial.
 If they do not hold, drown him in the river."

 In July 1930, Leonid Yurovsky, a leading economist employed by the Commissariat of Finance was arrested and accused of being a member of a non-existent "Peasants Labour Party", led by Nikolai Kondratiev, and was later shot.
 In letter to Vyacheslav Molotov, written at about the same time as Yurovsky's arrest, Stalin claimed that it was Yurovsky, and not Bryukhanov, who ran the commissariat, and instructed:

 Bryukhanov and Pyatakov were sacked on October 15, 1930.
-Bryukhanov was replaced with Grigori Fyodorovich Grinko and appointed Deputy Chairman of the Executive Committee of the Moscow Oblast Soviet.
+Bryukhanov was replaced with Grigori Fyodorovich Grinko and appointed Deputy Chairman of the executive committee of the Moscow Oblast Soviet.
 In April 1931, he was made Deputy People's Commissar of Supplies of the USSR.
-He also served as Deputy Chairman of the Sovnarkom's Central Commission on grain yields in 1933-1937.
+He also served as Deputy Chairman of the Sovnarkom's Central Commission on grain yields in 1933–1937.